guyotJs/confrere/README.md

 Confrère, _for certain languages_ offers conjugation practice now!
 First navigate to the language you would like to learn, and if there is conjugator offered there will be a button in the __bottom right__.

 1. [Galician](https://guyotjs.github.io/confrere/galician/index.html) - Present Tense
-2. [French](https://guyotjs.github.io/confrere/french/index.html) - Conditional Present & Passé Simple
+2. [French](https://guyotjs.github.io/confrere/french/index.html) - Conditional Present, Passé Simple, Future Simple, Imparfait
 3. [German](https://guyotjs.github.io/confrere/german/index.html) - Perfekt & Imperfekt
 4. [Catalan](https://guyotjs.github.io/confrere/catalan/index.html) - Present Tense